 Access to Karekare in the Waitākere Ranges, Auckland, is from a turnoff from the main road to Piha.
-It takes about 45 minutes to get there from the central city, and you will need a vehicle.
+It takes about one hour to get there from downtown, and you will need a vehicle.

 Everything about Karekare is entrancing.
-There is the name, the drive down through the native forest from Piha Road and Karekare Falls.
-The falls are just a few minutes walk from the parking area.
-Then take the pretty Pohutukawa Glade or the lagoon walk, the main access points to the beach.
+The name sounds pretty, although it refers to agitated water.
+The drive through the native forest from Piha Road is stunning, and Karekare Falls is nearby.
+Take pretty Pohutukawa Glade or the lagoon walk from the parking area, which are the main access paths to the beach.
 Once you are on the beach, the surf-patrolled safe swimming area is towards the cliffs to the north.

 If you do hike south, consider this.
 Over the last hundred years, the beach has become much wider as sand has collected along the coast!